vsivsi/meteor-file-collection/README.md

 File data is never copied within a collection.
 During chunked file uploading, file chunk references are changed, but the data itself is never copied.
 This makes fileCollection particularly efficient when handling multi-gigabyte files.

 `fileCollection` uses robust multiple reader / exclusive writer file locking on top of gridFS, so essentially any number of readers and writers of shared files may peacefully coexist without risk of file corruption.
-Note that if you have other applications reading/writing directly to a gridFS collection (e.g. a node.js program, not using Meteor/fileCollection), it will need to use the [`gridfs-locks`](https://www.npmjs.org/package/gridfs-locks) or [`gridfs-locking-stream`](https://www.npmjs.org/package/gridfs-locking-stream) npm packages to safely interoperate with `fileCollection`.
+Note that if you have other applications reading/writing directly to a gridFS collection (e.g. a node.js program, not using Meteor/fileCollection), it will need to use the [`gridfs-locks`](https://www.npmjs.org/package/gridfs-locks) or [`gridfs-locking-stream`](https://www.npmjs.org/package/gridfs-locking-stream) npm packages to safely inter-operate with `fileCollection`.

 ### Security